 There are many societies that still seem to condone rather than discourage SGBV.

 In some cultures, assaulting a spouse is so common that it appears to be an acceptable form of chastising women.

-It is during this time of the year — the crop selling season — when cases of SGBV increase in most rural communities.
+It is during the crop selling season when cases of SGBV increase in most rural communities.

 Over the years, reports have been coming from rural areas involving incidents of men pocketing all proceeds from crop sales, culminating in domestic violence.